p4535992/environment-interaction/README.md

 - Learn new things on foundry
 - Manage the multisystem
-- Integration with a automatic rolls
+- Integration with a automatic rolls from other "ready to use" modules
 - Make a PR to the official master project [Environment Interaction](https://github.com/jessev14/environment-interaction)
 - Some friend request